Why Choose Stewart Law Offices?

 - Trial.
 Mediation often works, but when it does not, the case will be scheduled for trial.
 Depending on the complexity of the situation, a personal injury trial can last a day, a week, or longer.

-When you are injured due to someone else’s recklessness or negligence, it is in your best interest to seek the help of a qualified South Carolina personal injury lawyer.
-A knowledgeable and experienced attorney can provide invaluable assistance throughout the entire process of filing a personal injury claim, from conducting an investigation into the cause of the accident to representing you at trial if necessary.
+A knowledgeable and experienced attorney like him can provide invaluable assistance throughout the entire process of filing a personal injury claim, from conducting an investigation into the cause of the accident to representing you at trial if necessary.
 With their legal expertise and understanding of how insurance companies operate, they can ensure that your rights are protected and that you receive full compensation for your losses.

 - Thoroughly investigate the circumstances of the accident and identify all potentially responsible parties